Are you hurting badly now and wondering whether infidelity pain will ever go away? Are you concerned about what life will be like after you heal?

 - Does that mean we’re not going to talk about it?

-- Does it mean I’ll have to stop bringing it up?
+- Do I have to stop bringing it up?

-- Does it mean my partner will feel it’s okay/he or she is forgiven/excused?
+- Will my partner will feel it’s okay/he or she is forgiven/excused?

 These are BIG questions, real questions.

 So, to help get some answers, I talked things through with a guest therapist.